 3. Build forms along hp of trench with 2-by lumber.
-Set height by measuring down from string lines a distance equally divisible by measurement of concrete block & mortar so blocks will come out even at top of foundation wall.
+Set height by measuring down from string lines a distance equally divisible by measurement of concrete block and mortar so blocks will come out even at top of foundation wall.
 Make tops of forms as level as possible, with no more than 1/2 inch variance along entire form.
-Hold forms in place with 1 by 2 stakes every 2 feet & 1 by 2 ties across top.
+Hold forms in place with 1 by 2 stakes every 2 feet and 1 by 2 ties across top.

 4. Place horizontal rebar in forms, holding it off ground with the help of 3-inch dobies.

 5. Order pieces of vertical rebar (which usually has a hook at bottom) cut to length and bent as specified in plans.
 Mark their locations on form boards so blocks will slip over them, and have them available for pour.
 Do not drive them into ground.

 No matter what kind of foundation you’re constructing, you’ll need to work with concrete.
 This section tells you how to order, pour, and finish it.

 Unless you need a very small amount of concrete, which you can mix by hand, order a ready-mixed concrete delivery.
 If the truck does not have direct access to your addition site you will also need to hire a concrete-pumping service or have an army of helpers with wheelbarrows.

 Amount (in cubic yards).
 Estimate cubic yards by calculating cubic feet and dividing by 27.
 Once you have carefully figured the volume needed, add at least 5 percent for waste.
 It’s better to order too much than too little.
 Just decide before delivery where to pour the excess.